Close

 Not only does the rigorous process of higher education often feel like a system designed by a particularly sadistic villain, but sometimes the best way to survive a mad situation is to go a little mad.
 Enter, the entire cast of The Atlas Six, basically.
 They’re grad students with a lot of magical powers and even more issues and attractions to work out amongst themselves.
 And while they work on their research, they also must contend with the mandatory institutional tradition of sacrificing one member of each cohort.
 Sometimes grad school is murder.

-Image Placeholder of - 47Cairdine Farrier from The Traitor Baru Cormorant by Seth Dickinson
+opens in a new windowPlaceholder of -59Cairdine Farrier from opens in a new windowThe Traitor Baru Cormorant by Seth Dickinson

 So Cairdine Farrier.
 This villain wears a lot of hats, including: merchant, explorer, agent, father figure (?!), and patron.
 He’s part of the Masquerade—the empire that took over Baru’s home and killed her parents.
 Manipulative and highly savvy, it’s difficult for others to parse his full motives and hidden thoughts.
 A truly dangerous villain, by which we mean: The kind who knows how to ingratiate.